Top left (clockwise) via Instagram: @n_and_cs_mom, @livvy_k.a, @tpaigemcintosh, @jackie_bosco

 Find Mr. Juice Bear and the Honey Bear in our Straw Cup HERE in our Amazon Store.

 Straw cup video 2: Take N Toss and assisted straw skills

 Check out the Take N Toss cup HERE in our Amazon Store!

-Step 4: Bigger kid cups - water bottles, Contigo, etc.
+Step 3: Bigger kid cups - water bottles, heavier cups, etc.

-As your child progresses, he may be ready for a "real" water bottle or "big kid" cup!
+As your child progresses, they may be ready for a "real" water bottle or "big kid" cup!
 These larger cups and water bottles are great for daycare, preschool or the diaper bag because they're less likely to leak and hold more liquid.

 What about smoothie cups?

 Parents in our Facebook Group always ask about smoothie cups.
 Check out what Judy recommends, below.

 Check out our favorite smoothie cups HERE.

 As we explained above, we used to recommend the Miracle 360 cup for parents who wanted a more spill-proof option that mimicked an open cup.
 However, recently some feeding therapists have noticed that the 360 cup can contribute to problematic drinking patterns in some kids: